vikingeducation/scrape_demo/presentation.md

 Ruby is a popular scripting language that also underlies the Rails framework, and it has some great scraping tools in its own right.
 We're going to talk about Mechanize, the Ruby gem (a.k.a. module) that makes scraping the Web very very easy.

-Let's use an example of a very famous website, Craigslist.
+Let's use an example of a very famous apartment hunting website that rhymes with "Schmaigslist".
 It's kind of a pain to go search for apartments manually.
 Wouldn't it be nice to just run a little script that grabbed all the apartments that you wanted (keywords, neighborhood and price point) and added them to a spreadsheet?

 So let's move on and check out the necessarily tools: